-- In the "Selection Required" window, select the #3 simulate_CT1 task and click OK. - Include n and n_nominal in the existing oscilloscope and set their value range from 0 to 2000.
+3. In the "Selection Required" window, select the #3 simulate_CT1 task and click OK.

-- Open numeric editors for the variables n_nominal, Ki and Kp. - Click on the Start Measurement button and then click on the Start OS button.
+4. Click the Start Measurement button and then click the Start OS button.

 The experiment starts and the results are displayed on the oscilloscope.
-The value for n should quickly approach n_nominal and stay there.
+The value for n should quickly approach n nominal and stay there.

 - Modify n_nominal in the numeric editor.
-The value n should change in line with the changes to n_nominal. - You can optimize the behavior of the control loop by adjusting the Ki and Kp parameters.
+The value n should change in line with the changes to n nominal. - 6.
+You can optimize the behavior of the control loop by adjusting the \mathtt{Ki} and \mathtt{Kp} parameters.